 When you perform a t-test, you're usually trying to find evidence of a significant difference between population means (2-sample t) or between the population mean and a hypothesized value (1-sample t).
 The t-value measures the size of the difference relative to the variation in your sample data.
 Put another way, T is simply the calculated difference represented in units of standard error.
-The greater the magnitude of T (it can be either positive or negative), the greater the evidence against the null hypothesis that there is no significant difference.
+The greater the magnitude of T, the greater the evidence against the null hypothesis.
+This means there is greater evidence that there is a significant difference.
 The closer T is to 0, the more likely there isn't a significant difference.

 Remember, the t-value in your output is calculated from only one sample from the entire population.
 It you took repeated random samples of data from the same population, you'd get slightly different t-values each time, due to random sampling error (which is really not a mistake of any kind–it's just the random variation expected in the data).